NathanLaan/sidemark/README.md

 ## Roadmap

+- Fix sidebar to window so it does not move if the user scrolls.
 - [x] Display bookmarks in "sidebar" on the page.
 - [ ] Editable bookmarks.
 - [x] Keyboard shortcut.